ASUWebPlatforms/webspark-module-asu_brand/README.md

 ## Other configurations
 Global configurations related to GTM and Cookie Consent are found at the following click path: Admin -> Configuration -> ASU Brand settings.
 ## Header assets
 Previous version of the ASU Brand header loaded the header from external sources.
 The Webspark 2 version of the module, now ships with all header assets from the Unity Design System "components-library" header component onboard.
+## A note about toolbar menus
+The ASU Brand header is designed to work with the Drupal core toolbar menu used to provide administrative system links.
+A popular Drupal module, the Admin Toolbar, which provides dropdown menus from the toolbar, is not currently supported.